 Here is the content related to this heading.

 Good job keeping up with Google's changes!
-Per their announcement here https://support.google.com/merchants/answer/6231410?hl=en, Google is introducing stable numeric Product Category IDs.
-You are able to provide either the text or numeric based category identification, of which can be found here: http://www.google.com/basepages/producttype/taxonomy-with-ids.en-US.txt.
+Per their announcement here, Google is introducing stable numeric Product Category IDs.
+You are able to provide either the text or numeric based category identification, which can be found here.
 Please note though, it should be one or the other.
 And as always, try to be consistent.

-Q: My page is in Spanish, so accented characters have to be there.
+10. My page is in Spanish, so accented characters have to be there.
 We set up our keyboards as US international and just type.
 No accents means we appear illiterate.
-Can you point me to a conversion tool that'll insert codes or do I have to just search & replace before we upload to Volusion.
+Can you point me to a conversion tool that'll insert codes or do I have to just search and replace before we upload to Volusion?
 What's the easiest way to do this?

-We stress to avoid special characters so that when Google crawls your products there are no broken characters.
-If you're using a foreign language the HTML markup for these characters is the way to go - likely your keyboard is automatically doing this for you.
+We stress to avoid special characters so that when Google crawls your products, there are no broken characters.
+If you're using a foreign language, the HTML markup for these characters is the way to go—likely your keyboard is automatically doing this for you.
 A quick export of your datafeed file and a review of your descriptions will show if these items are being displayed correctly or not.
 If the way you’re doing it allows Google to read it without issues, keep doing that.
-Also, for quick help if your meta tags are showing incorrectly, enable your unicode meta titles: http://support.volusion.com/article/enabling-foreign-language-characters-meta-tags
+Also, for quick help if your meta tags are showing incorrectly, enable your unicode meta titles.

 Unfortunately, in this instance, it would not make sense to do feeds, as Google Shopping is for products that are being sold.
 You cannot advertise products for rent.

-Google gives this badge to sites that are reliable shippers with a record of positive customer feedback, this instills trust to shoppers.
+Google gives this badge to sites that are reliable shippers with a record of positive customer feedback, which instills trust in shoppers.
 This can give you an advantage over a competitor that is not a Google Trusted Store.
-In order to receive this badge, your store needs to meet certain criteria.
-You can learn more about Google Trusted Stores here: http://www.google.com/trustedstores/
+To receive this badge, your store needs to meet certain criteria.

 By default, your product URLs will take on the standard Volusion URL structure: